 An Overview of the Pregnancy Trimesters

-Being pregnant is an unforgettable experience for every mom-to-be.
-As you make your way through each of the three trimesters of pregnancy, we'll introduce you to the changes and symptoms you're likely to encounter, as well as the many ways your baby will grow and develop.
-Read on for a breakdown of some of the highlights in your exciting journey — we can't wait to share what's coming up in each stage of pregnancy!
+Being pregnant is an unforgettable experience for parents-to-be.
+As you make your way through each of the three pregnancy trimesters, we'll introduce you to the changes and symptoms you're likely to encounter, as well as the many ways your baby will grow and develop.
+Read on for a breakdown of some of the developmental highlights, symptoms, and things to consider during the weeks of your first, second, and third trimesters of pregnancy.
+Read on to discover what's coming up in each stage of your exciting pregnancy journey!

 Determining how far along you are in your pregnancy helps your healthcare provider check the progress of your baby’s growth, guides the timing of certain prenatal tests, and allows your provider to more accurately assess your pregnancy symptoms.